-WITHDRAWAL FROM COURSES AT ELD CAMPUSES
+WITHDRAWAL FROM COURSES AT SMU-JBLM

 Students may drop courses prior to the official start date by using Self-Service on the Saint Martin's website.
-After courses begin, a student must submit an Add/Drop Form to the Extended Learning Division Office.
+After courses begin, a student must submit an Add/Drop Form to the SMU-JBLM administrative office.
 Withdrawal from a course will be reflected on the student's transcript as a W grade.
 The last day to withdrawal from courses can be found on the Academic Calendar.